Bathroom | August 29, 2024

 • Maneuver the auger throughout the drain, rotating it clockwise to break up any clogs.

-• Remove the auger slowly, place debris in the bucket, and run water to test the drain.
+• Remove the auger slowly, then place debris in the bucket, and run water to test the drain.

 • If the clog remains, try the next method.

-REMINDER: This type of video is made for DIYers.
+REMINDER: This type of video is for DIYers.
 At 1-Tom-Plumber, we might use a different method.
 In any case, this video shows two different DIY approaches to solving a slow-draining bathtub.

 3. Use a Hose and Rubber Ball